edzelle/FootballWeatherDataConsolidator/ReadMe.md

 The home team won 432 of 795 games (54.3%).

-The following query gives the set of all games played between the 2021 and 2023 seasons where the away team traveled more than one standard deviation from their home stadium to playan outdoor game, excluding games played outside the USA and games that did not finish.
+The following query gives the set of all games played between the 2021 and 2023 seasons where the away team traveled more than one standard deviation from their home stadium to play an outdoor game, excluding games played outside the USA and games that did not finish.

 ```
 select * from(select home.*, away.*,
-	abs(home.HomeLat - away.awayLat) 'lattDifference'
+	abs(home.HomeLat - away.awayLat) 'latDifference'
-	 from (select g.id, t.Name 'Home Team Name', s.Lattitude HomeLat
+	 from (select g.id, t.Name 'Home Team Name', s.Latitude HomeLat
 from games g,
 	teams t,
 	TeamPlaysInStadium tps,